massgravel/massgrave.dev/hwid.md

 -   X86-X64 and ARM64 architecture systems are supported.

 -   Any Evaluation version of Windows (i.e. 'EVAL' LTSB/C) cannot be activated.
+You cannot convert evaluation client editions of Windows to non-evaluation.

 -   IoTEnterpriseS (LTSC) 2021 key will be used to activate the unsupported EnterpriseS (LTSC) 2021 edition.